aslom/serverless-nyc-bai-case-study/README.md

 ## Create BAI analytics action

-Now that you have basic hello action working you are ready to go to main part of our tutorial: let move to [BAI Case study](analytics/README.md).
+Now that you have a basic hello action working, you are ready to go to the main part of our tutorial: let's move to [BAI Case study](analytics/README.md).

 ## Optional setup